render-engine/render-engine/README.md

 - **[Page](.github/render_engine/page.html)** - A single webpage item built from content, a template, raw data, or a combination of those things.
 - **[Collection](.github/render_engine/collection.html)** - A group of webpages built from the same template, organized in a single directory
-- **[Site](.github/render_engine/site.html)** - The container that helps to render all Pages and Collections in with uniform settigns and variables
+- **[Site](.github/render_engine/site.html)** - The container that helps to render all Pages and Collections with uniform settings and variables

 ## Installing Render Engine

-In order to use render engine, you must have python 3.10 installed.
-You can download python from [python.org](https://python.org).
+To use the render engine, you must have Python 3.10 installed.
+You can download Python from [python.org](https://python.org).

 - Linux/MacOS: [python.org](https://python.org)
 - Windows: [Microsoft Store](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K)